 Acupuncture at Leicester Forest East Physiotherapy Clinic

-Treatment is administered by Chartered Physiotherapists, who are in a unique position of being able to use acupuncture on its own or in combination with other treatment methods such as manual therapy, massage, exercise therapy and electrotherapy.
+Acupucture treatment is administered by a Chartered Physiotherapist, who is in a unique position of being able to use acupuncture on its own or in combination with other treatment methods such as manual therapy, massage, exercise therapy and electrotherapy.
 Research has shown that this combined approach is more likely to lead to successful rehabilitation and is now widely accepted within the NHS and private practice.

-Acupuncture at Leicester Forest East Physiotherapy Clinic is based on Western Medical Acupuncture principles which may use traditional Chinese meridians, specific muscular “trigger” points or points in the ear.
+Acupuncture at the clinic is based on Western Medical Acupuncture principles which may use traditional Chinese meridians, specific muscular “trigger” points or points in the ear.

 What are the benefits of Acupuncture?